 The holy month of Ramadan is considered the holiest and most sacred month of the Islamic Hijri (lunar) calendar.
-Muslims firmly believe that it was during this exalted month that the archangel Gabriel descended from the heavens and revealed the Message to the Prophet Muhammad.
+Muslims firmly believe that the archangel Gabriel descended from the heavens during this holy month and revealed the Message to the Prophet Muhammad.

-During the month of Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking and also husband-wife intimacy from the breaking of dawn until the setting of the sun.
+During Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking, and husband-wife intimacy from the breaking of dawn until the setting of the sun.

 Ramadan in Pakistan

 Pakistani Muslims observe the practices of self-restraint and self-discipline during the month of Ramadan.
 It is common to go on with the day-to-day routine during the daytime.
-However, during this time, schools, colleges and offices start early and close at early afternoon to leave enough time for prayers and Iftar.
+However, during this time, schools, colleges and offices start early and close in the early afternoon to leave enough time for prayers and iftar.

 The mosques arrange the Taraweeh congregational prayers and recitations of the Holy Quran so that people can immerse themselves in devotion.
 In Pakistan, men go to mosques for their prayers, while women usually pray at home.

-Women start preparing for the Iftar hours in advance, and prepare favourite dishes of their children and family members.
+Women start preparing for the iftar hours in advance and prepare favourite dishes for their children and family members.

-The Sehri meal includes sweet dishes like khajla and phern.
-Eggs, either fried or made into an omelet, and parathas are also eaten so as to boost digestion and give extra energy for enduring the fast.
+The Sehri or pre-dawn meal includes sweet dishes like khajla and phern.
+Eggs, either fried or made into an omelet, and parathas are also eaten to boost digestion and give extra energy for enduring the fast.

 Some rules to keep in mind